mpnally/Terrifically-Simple-JSON/README.md

 # VS-JSON

+VS-JSON stands for "Very Simple JSON".
 VS-JSON defines an especially simple and regular way of using JSON to represent data in Web APIs.
 The syntax of VS-JSON is exaclty the same as the syntax of JSON—no more and no less.
-VS-JSON stands for "Very Simple JSON".
-I'm not sure yet whether it makes sense to have a separate media type for VS-JSON.

 Regular [JSON](http://www.json.org/) describes as object as an unordered set of name/value pairs.
 It does not otherwise say what an object is.
 This gives designers a lot of flexibility, which of course is part of the reason that JSON is popular.

 VS-JSON adds 3 restrictions to JSON:

-1. VS-JSON objects must be meaningful objects of the conceptual data model of the API.
+1. VS-JSON objects must be meaningful objects of the data model of the API.
 VS-JSON does not allow objects that are purely syntactic, or technical
-2. The name of a name/value pair must correspond to a property or relationship in the conceptual data model of the API
+2. The name of a name/value pair must correspond to a property or relationship in the data model of the API
 3. The value of a name/value pair must be the value of the property.